johman10/rlsdb/README.md

 RLSDB is *not* (yet) able to:
 1. Remove records
-2. Export for CommonJS or requireJS
+2. Allow the same validation type for different keys
+3. Make it into a singleton? (not sure if I can)

 ## Examples
 It's easiest to understand and explain and API by some examples.
 So here we go!